 Movie heroines are not always princesses waiting for a prince to rescue them, they are not always victims or damsels in distress.
-Female movie characters can be strong, they can have guts, determination and many other wonderful qualities.
+Female movie characters can be strong, they can have guts, determination, and many other wonderful qualities.
 GIRL POWER!
 Is it clear?
 Well, because of movie business, a group of stereotypes was created around women, but these are only prejudices.
 Why am I telling you all this?
-Because today I’m participating to the Anti-Damsel blogathon hosted by Movies Silently and The Last Drive In.
-A blogathon created to defy those stereotypes and honour the powerful women of cinema.
-Those who really existed or simple movie characters.
+Because, today, I’m participating in the Anti-Damsel blogathon hosted by Movies Silently and The Last Drive-In.
+This is a blogathon created to defy those stereotypes and honour the powerful women of cinema, those who really existed or simple movie characters.
 For the occasion, I’ve chosen to write about Lola Delaney, Shirley Booth’s character in Come Back Little Sheba ( Daniel Mann, 1952).
-Lola Delaney seems at first to be a weak lady, but I’ll prove you she’s not.
+Lola Delaney seems, at first, to be a weak lady, but I’ll prove you she’s not.

 Lola Delaney is not the typical beautiful girl.
 She seems, at first, quite ordinary.
-She is a little fat, she doesn’t comb her hair, she wears ordinary clothes.
-Anyway, she doesn’t seem to care that much about her appearance, but her beauty is in her heart.
+She is a bit fat, she doesn’t comb her hair, she wears ordinary clothes.
+Anyway, she doesn’t seem to care that much about her appearance, but her beauty resides in her heart.
 Lola once was a beautiful lady, in her young years.
-She still has a certain charm, but in a different way.
-Physically, the most beautiful things about her is her smile and her eyes.
-Eyes full of emotions: joy, sadness, fear and hope.
-Lola Delaney is a woman full of compassion, for her husband, but also for the little Marie.
-Most of the time, when she’s having these emotions, she is feeling them for her those she loves.
+She still has a certain charm but in a different way.
+Physically, the most beautiful things about her are her smile and her eyes.
+Eyes full of emotions: joy, sadness, fear, and hope.
+Lola Delaney is a woman full of compassion, for her husband, but also for the young Marie.
+Most of the time, when she’s having these emotions, she is feeling them for the ones she loves.
 She is happy for Marie, who will get marry soon, she is sad for her husband who seems unhappy.
 She knows how to share her emotions with others, and that’s the first great thing about her.
 Lola Delaney is a woman who will do everything she can to please someone.
 She always thinks of others before thinking of herself.
 These can be very simple, but appreciated actions, like giving a glass of water to the postman or organizing a dinner for Lola and Bruce.

 Some might think she’s doing too much.
 For example, Turk thinks she’s too invasive and even her husband sometimes seems tired to see her always around and will eventually ask for some peace.
 That’s because they don’t see everything she’s doing for them.
 Lola doesn’t cook the breakfast for her husband like typical women these days, but she’s doing much more.
 More subtle things, but those remains more important and significant than cooking a simple breakfast.

-As I said in the beginning of my review, Lola is a woman who suffers from a great loneliness.
-Most of the time, she’s alone at home and seems to be bored a bit.
-So, when Marie decided to rent the place she is very happy.
+As I wrote at the beginning of my review, Lola is a woman who suffers from a great loneliness.
+Most of the time, she’s alone at home and seems to be bored.
+So, when Marie decides to rent the place she is very happy.
 That’s why she will do everything to please the persons walking into her home.
 She doesn’t want to lose them.
-Lola is generous, really she is.
-Another scene where she both prove her courage and her generosity is during the dinner scene with Bruce and Marie.
+Lola is generous, she really is.
+Another scene where she both proves her courage and her generosity is during the dinner scene with Bruce and Marie.
 She has cooked a delicious dinner for Marie, Bruce, Doc and herself.
 However, Doc is not at home and she hasn’t heard from him.
 She really worries and is unable to swallow anything.
 So, she decides to let Marie and Bruce eat alone together.
 She lights candles for them and serves them the dinner like if they were in a chic romantic restaurant.
 However, when she’s alone in the kitchen, we see her distress.
 She is afraid something bad happened to Doc.
-However, she doesn’t want to spoil the two lovers’ dinner by exposing her anxiety and keeps the smile when she’s with them.
+She doesn’t want to spoil the two lovers’ dinner by exposing her anxiety and smiles when she’s with them.

 Finally, what I like about Lola is that she is a woman full of pep.
 She loves to listen to music and loves to dance.
 During one of the most beautiful scenes of the film, she dances with Doc in the living room just like in the good old days.
-He then sats on the coach and claps his hands while she is dancing with a great energy.
+He then sits on the coach and claps his hands while she is dancing with a great energy.
 They both smile and they both seem sincerely happy.
 That’s THEIR moment.
 Nobody can’t steal it from them.
-Unfortunately, this instant is abruptly stopped by Marie and Turk entering into the house.
-Doc loss his smile and Lola comes back to reality.
-So sad this moment could last longer… Doc certainly doesn’t appreciate Turk, but Lola knows how to forgive him.
+Unfortunately, this instant is abruptly stopped by Marie and Turk entering the house.
+Doc loses his smile and Lola comes back to reality.
+Too bad it doesn’t last… Doc certainly doesn’t appreciate Turk, but Lola knows how to forgive him.
 She knows he’s not the one Marie will marry.
 Fortunately, another beautiful moment like this will come at the end of the film, but I’ll let you see it by yourself.
-All I can say about this scene, is that we KNOW Doc and Lola really love each other.
-In this final scene, Doc seems very proud of her wife and that’s beautiful and very touching.
+All I can say about this scene is that we KNOW Doc and Lola really love each other.
+In this final scene, Doc seems very proud of his wife and that’s beautiful and very touching.

-Shirley Booth was really incredible in this film.
+Shirley Booth was beyond incredible in this film.
 She won the Oscar for Best actress and that was certainly very well deserved.
-I must say, it was one of my favourite performances by an actress.
+I must say, it is one of my most favourite performances by an actress.
 She plays the character with a great energy and is capable to share many emotions.
-She really was perfect is the role and certainly can be admired by those who enjoyed the film like me.
+She was perfect for the role and certainly can be admired by those who enjoyed the film like me.
 Burt Lancaster was also great as Doc Delaney, despite the fact that he was maybe too young for the role.
 Well, he was 39 at the time.
-That’s not THAT much young, but he plays a 50 years old man.
+That’s not THAT young, but he plays a 50-years-old man.
 Anyway, he still looks younger than Shirley Booth so that’s probably why people say that he looks too young for the part.
-On my side, I kind of agree, but however I really appreciated the fact that he was in this film, too young or not because he really is one of my very favourite actors.
-I enjoyed every of his performances.
+On my side, I kind of agree, but, however, I really appreciated the fact that he was in this film, too young or not because he really is one of my most favourite actors.
+I enjoy all his performances.
 He truly was one of a kind.
 And let’s admit it, he aged pretty well.
-I would certainly like to see more Shirley Booth’s films, because that’s the only one I saw so far.
-She is a less well known actress than Burt Lancaster, but I’m sure she is a very interesting one to discover.
-The film was also nominated at the Oscars for Best Supporting Actress (Terry More) and Best editing.
+I would certainly like to see more Shirley Booth’s films because that’s the only one I saw so far.
+She is a less known actress than Burt Lancaster, but I’m sure it would be interesting to discover her.
+The film was also nominated at the Oscars for Best Supporting Actress (Terry More) and Best Editing.

-I must admit, when I started writing this article, I wasn’t sure I’ll have that much things to say, but I was wrong.
-I had more and more things to say while I was writing.
+I must admit, when I started writing this article, I wasn’t sure I’ll have that many things to say, but I was wrong.
+Many ideas came as I was writing.
 Well, that always happens to me.
-I hope this article made you understand how Lola Delaney can be considered an anti-damsell and that you now understand better why we can highly admire her.
+I hope this article made you understand how Lola Delaney can be considered an anti-damsel and that you now see why we can highly admire her.
 Of course, don’t forget to read the other entries of this wonderful blogathon:

 Thanks to Movie Silently and The Last Drive-In for organizing this amazing event! 😀